yogeshhegde/processor-sdk-doc/source/debian/Building_Debian_Image.rst

     1. install the pre-requisite packages
     2. get the scripts using ``git clone``
-    3. run the ``build.sh`` script and supply it a build name
+    3. run the ``build.sh`` script and with required build config as argument.
     4. flashing the image into a SD card
-    5. installing ti-img-rogue-driver (and any other dkms-built out-of-tree kernel modules) after booting

 Install Pre-requisite Packages
 ------------------------------